Things To Do in Yucatan Solo

 Head towards Mexico’s Caribbean coast and you will find yourself in the Riviera Maya.
 Known for its fine soft white sands, Mayan ruins, and crystal clear waters stretching to the horizon, it is one of the most visited destinations in the Caribbean and a great destination for beach, yoga, and ocean solos.
-Having visited this region solo, I definitely recommend Cancun, Playa de Carmen and Tulum for solo female travel.
+Having visited this region solo, I definitely recommend a solo trip to Cancun, Playa de Carmen and Tulum.

 1. Visit Isla Mujeres